 No-Sew Thanksgiving Countdown calendar – Can you believe, it’s no sew?
 I made it simple with 31 pockets because I wanted to be able to change it up for other holidays.
 Get the details here.

 ABC’s of Thanksgiving has been so fun to do this year with my little guy.
 Get the free (for a limited time) printable booklet here!

-Gratitude & Thanksgiving Jar Prompts Printable – These are so fun and it’s what I’ve been using for the past couple of years you can get them here.
-Though this year I made similar ones to this but attached a verse to it.
+Gratitude & Thanksgiving Jar Prompts Printable – These are so fun and it’s what I’ve been using for the past couple of years you can get them at my shop here This year I made similar ones to this but attached a verse to it.
 I’ll share that free printable soon!

 Give Thanks Countdown Cards-These cards are designed to use at dinner, family night, in the car on the way to school.
 Just print and cut out.
 You can put them on a ring so you can have them with you at all times.
 I will be putting ours in our Thanksgiving Countdown calendar and each day our kids will pull one out at dinner.
 Page 1, Page 2, Page 3 (click on link, right click on image, copy and paste into your document, print)